Carlos Vaca, MD

 Internal Medicine Physicians & Critical Care Medicine Specialists located in Miami, FL

 Allergies are the sixth leading cause of chronic illness in the United States.
 There’s only one way to determine which substances trigger your allergies:Get allergy testing.
 Carlos Vaca, MD, identifies your specific allergens with skin tests and then creates a customized treatment plan that brings much needed relief from your symptoms.
-To schedule an appointment, call the office in the Fontainebleau in Miami or use the online booking feature.
+To schedule an appointment, call the office in Miami or use the online booking feature.

 As a group, allergies cause the following symptoms:

 - Runny nose